-The Allergy and Clinical Immunology Subspecialty Residency Program has a large, diverse patient population in both allergy and immunodeficiency.
+The Pediatric Allergy and Clinical Immunology Subspecialty Residency Program has a large, diverse patient population in both allergy and immunodeficiency.

 There are six allergy and two immunology clinics a week with six full time and three part time staff to share the teaching and clinical experience.
 We see an average of 3-4 inpatients per week on the wards, PICU and ED.
 Stem cell transplantation experience is available through the Division of Hematology-Oncology.